 It’s a case for the auteur of the music studio and recognition for the many Spielberg and Scorsese equivalents who are unsung.
-When I was starting out in the late 1970s, around when Eno and Kealey were making their remarks, I'd pictured such a possibility but as my professional life draws to a close now it seems it will have to be a development for a future generation.
+When I was starting out in the late 1970s, around when Eno and Kealey were making their remarks, I'd pictured such a possibility but as my professional life draws to a close now, any useful developments in the field will be too little too late for me.

 We probably inherited this from classical music described in on the composer Salieri as “a kind of gated community of celebrity composers, a group of semi-mythical figures who are worshipped as house gods”.

 music • 11.08.18

 This is a mix-edit of 12 pieces - roughly 2 mins each - with me in the role just discussed.